kier2023/Minigame-a-Month---FEBRUARY-2024/README.md

 ## Introduction

-Lost in Space is a minigame where the player controls a spaceship and needs to avoid asteroids.
-The goal is to survive as long as possible without colliding with asteroids.
+Lost in Space is a minigame where the player controls an astronaut, and needs to fight off waves of aliens.
+The goal is to make it to the final moon without dying, and clearing all moons of enemies.

 ## Features

-- Player spaceship movement with arrow keys
+- Player movement with [W, A, S, D] keys
-- Randomly spawning asteroids
+- Randomly spawning waves of Aliens
-- Collision detection with asteroids
+- Collision detection with Aliens
+- Weapons and lasers
 - Game over scenario

 ## Requirements